uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 When it came to going inside the barn here, just two doors away, my grandmother would not come in.
-That’s because that livestock building was used to hold her and other women and children, during the war, for months… When I was a child, I couldn’t comprehend this, but as an adult, I understand… This is<!--x-->
-what it means to me, as an intergenerational Survivor.
+That’s because that livestock building was used to hold her and other women and children, during the war, for months… When I was a child, I couldn’t comprehend this, but as an adult, I understand… This is <!-- page 365 -->what it means to me, as an intergenerational Survivor.
 People who I love and admire were wronged, humiliated, and forgotten, and unjustly imprisoned by the country I … call home…
 [The part of the Japanese redress program that worked best] was the investment in communities and culture …